turok-m-a/mattermost-qt/README.md

 * Auto-detect if you are working from home and setting it as a status.
 This can be achieved by looking for an active VPN connection.
 It will be fully configurable from the settings

 # Installation
 The application is developed and tested on Linux Mint.
-Windows support is not tested.
+Windows build is not maintained (feel free to create PR).

 ## Required packages (Linux)
 ### Ubuntu/Linux MInt
-* QT5 libraries (qtbase5-dev)
+* QT5/6 libraries (qtbase5-dev or qt6-base-dev)
-* QT5 websockets library (libqt5websockets5-dev)
+* QT5/6 websockets library (libqt5websockets5-dev or qt6-websockets-dev)
-### Fedora
+### Other
-* QT5 libraries (qt5-qtbase-devel)
-* QT5 websockets library (qt5-qtwebsockets-devel)
+* QT5 or 6 libraries: base, websockets (check out your distro repositories)

 ## Build instructions (Linux)
 It is recommended to build in a separate directory: